rubytuesday16/rubytuesday16.Github.io/README.md

 ![](https://media.tenor.com/DQZuhzX0-DIAAAAM/dance-dobbi.gif)
-### as you can see Dobby uses his free elf time doing things that REALLY matter
+### Dobby uses his free elf time doing things that REALLY matter

 ## Dobby is here to teach you how to be a free elf <(._.)>